jaideepmurkute/Yelp-Data-Analysis/README.md

 # Yelp-Data-Analysis

 ## Description
 This project aims to analyze Yelp data and extract meaningful insights.
+**ETL and Preprocessing Pipeline**:
+&emsp; Performs Data Extraction, Compression, Loading.
+Cleans up and encodes the data.
+Created SQL database.
+**EDA Pipeline**:
+&emsp; Generates data insights from data analysis with SQL queries and visualization with python.
+**Analytics**:
+&emsp; Performs analysis of user reviews a business recies and generates a report with insights and actionable steps for the the business.
+&emsp;    (Sentiment classification, Review Summarization, Action Generation, Report Creation)

 ## Installation
 1. Clone the repository: